ankschoubey/old-blog/_posts/2020-05-31-writing-motivation.md

 ## Writing is thinking

 - Writing is learning how to think.
 Writing is a reflection of your thoughts.

+## Medium

+- The best thing about writing on a computer is that you can edit things later which is the same as editing your thoughts
+- The best things about writing by hand is no distraction. no pressure. clean slate. clear thinking.
+- Combine both

 ## To write better, you don't have to become a "writer"